Course teaching, day to day and requirements

-- About half of our courses are designed for beginners, they don't require specific knife making experience.
-The other half are follow up courses, and require you having some knife making skills, by having finished one of our previous courses.
+- About half of our courses are designed for beginners, they don't require specific knife-making experience.
+The other half are follow-up courses and require you to have some knife-making skills, by having finished one of our previous courses.

 - We strongly encourage foreign students, however, instruction is given in English, you need to be fluent enough in English to understand technical terms and be able to follow instructions immediately (for safety reasons), without holding the rest of the course back.
 A Skype interview may be required.

 What do I need to bring with me? - If you are staying in our self-catering accommodation, you will need to bring all your own food, we do have a Spar supermarket in town.
 Please bring closed shoes for forging in and cotton clothes that you don't mind getting dirty.
 Warm clothes are a must at any time of the year.
 Bring a camera with you if you like, but no video cameras please, there will be no time to film.